Azure/AML-Kubernetes/docs/application-gateway-ingress-controller.md

 ## Deploy AzureML extension

-[Create extension](https://github.com/Azure/AML-Kubernetes/blob/master/docs/deploy-extension.md#azureml-extension-deployment-scenarios) with `inferenceRouterServiceType=ClusterIP` and `allowInsecureConnections=True`, so that the Application gateway can handle TLS termination by itself instead of handing it over to azureml-fe (azureml inference router created by extension) when service is exposed over HTTPS.
+[Deploy extension](https://github.com/Azure/AML-Kubernetes/blob/master/docs/deploy-extension.md#azureml-extension-deployment-scenarios) with `inferenceRouterServiceType=ClusterIP` and `allowInsecureConnections=True`, so that the Application gateway can handle TLS termination by itself instead of handing it over to azureml-fe (azureml inference router created by extension) when service is exposed over HTTPS.

 ## Expose services over HTTP